timescale/docs/use-timescale/compression/manual-compression.md

 chunk.

-To roll up your uncompressed chunks into a compressed chunk, alter the compression settings to set the compress chunk time interval, and run compression operations to roll up the chunks while compressing.
+To roll up your uncompressed chunks into a compressed chunk, alter the compression settings to set the compress chunk time interval and run compression operations to roll up the chunks while compressing.

 ```sql